 “Salimmo sù, el primo e io secondo, tanto ch’i’ vidi de le cose belle che porta ’l ciel, per un pertugio tondo.
 E quindi uscimmo a riveder le stelle.”

 “We climbed up, he first and I second, To behold those beautiful things, Wrought by the universe, through a small breach,

 I finally had the courage to look up and see if the stars were there.
 The dark black cloud had vanished.

 While I could have stayed in Rome forever, I had to go back home.
 My sojourn and finances had reached their end.
 Despite my long Roman rehabilitation, I did manage to write at least one thing that didn’t feel like it was completely contaminated by that damned cloud:

 While returning home was painful and no one could ever really find themselves in a state of relishing the conditions back home, I told myself that the bravest are hopeful.
 While I couldn’t see the speckled skies and their innumerable little twinkles, I knew they were there.
 I finally found the stars, or maybe they found me.
-David B. Gosselin is a writer, researcher, and poet based in Montreal.
-He is the founder of The Chained Muse and New Lyre.
-His work can be supported by purchasing a copy of his latest poetry collection, Modern Dreams.
-Stay tuned for new episodes of Escaping the Brave New World.
+David B. Gosselin is a writer, researcher, translator and poet based in Montreal.
+He writes on Substack at Age of Muses.